mskf1383/pashmak/README.md

 fib;
 ```

-this is very useful.
+This is very useful.

 # Namespaces

-name space is a very useful system to split sections of program.
+Name space is a very useful system to split sections of program.

-look at this example:
+Look at this example:

 ```bash
 namespace App;